SoftUni-Internal/interactive-content/EN/08-JSON-Processing/01-JSON.md

 ]
 ```

-The attributes are in double quotes while the values are enclosed in double quotes, square, diamond brackets, or directly added after the attribute depending on the data type that is stored.
+The attributes are in double quotes while the values are enclosed in double-quotes, square brackets, diamond brackets, or directly added after the attribute depending on the data type that is stored.

 | Type | Example |